autoclipping/bulk-clipping-angular-client/README.md

 This repository contains the source code of bulk clipping client running at [Autoclipping.com](https://autoclipping.com)

-Feel free to fork this project to use as a starting point for our own solutions using our [API](https://autoclipping.com/bulkapi) .
+Feel free to fork this project to use as a starting point for your own solutions using our [API](https://autoclipping.com/bulkapi) .

 Requirements
 =============